gitter-badger/luda/site/html/_elements/grid.md

 ```

-### Responsive Column Width
+### Responsive Column Widths
-All spefic column width classes are extended by responsive refixers. `.col-<n>-m` classes means column width will be `n/12` of the `.grid` when screen width matches the `m` breakpoint.
-For large screens, the breakpoint prefix is `l`.
+All spefic column width classes are extended by responsive postfixes. `.col-<n>-m` classes means the column width will be `n/12` of the `.grid` when screen width matches the `m` breakpoint.
+For large screens, the breakpoint postfix is `l`.

 <div class="grid grid-example">
   <div class="col-12 col-10-m col-8-l">